-Farmers and other small businesses will need to complete the PPP loan application and submit to an approved lender by June 30, 2020.
-Loan funding will be provided on a first come, first served basis, and the additional funding is expected to go quickly.
+Farmers and other small businesses will need to complete the PPP loan application and submit to an approved lender by August 8, 2020.
+Loan funding will be provided on a first come, first served basis.
 Farmers and other small businesses who may be eligible are encouraged to apply as soon as possible.
-It’s important to note that borrowers don’t necessarily need to close on their loans immediately and can work with their lenders to choose a closing date that more closely aligns with the greatest 8 week payroll period for their operation.
+It’s important to note that borrowers don’t necessarily need to close on their loans immediately and can work with their lenders to choose a closing date that more closely aligns with the greatest 24 week payroll period for their operation.

 For additional details on loan eligibility, refer to the PPP Borrower Fact Sheet or SBA’s PPP website.
 USDA has also released a COVID resource page that includes FAQs on how programs apply to farmers.
 For a free, customizable PPP loan calculator template, check out these free COVID resources from the Pennsylvania Association for Sustainable Farming!

 The CARES Act also provided $10 billion to expand SBA’s Economic Injury Disaster Loan (EIDL) program by authorizing emergency grants of up to $10,000 that do not need to be repaid.
 While smaller in scope than PPP loans, EIDLs can cover a broader range of business related expenses that are essential to help farmers and food businesses overcome the temporary loss of revenue related to the COVID-19 crisis.